guyzmo/notmuch-abook/README.md

 | python $HOME/.vim/bundle/notmuch-abook/pylibs/notmuch_addresses.py update
 ```

 If you can't use procmail (eg if you are using offlineimap) then you could put the following few lines at the start of the [post-new hook](http://notmuchmail.org/manpages/notmuch-hooks-5/) (*before* you remove the new tag).
+Also note this is shell syntax, so you'll have to adapt if your hook is in another language.

 ```
 # first update notmuch-abook